 Organically Acceptable Methods

-Use biological and cultural controls along with sulfur and some oil sprays in an organically certified crop.
+Use biological and cultural controls and sprays of certain oils in an organically certified crop.

 Monitoring and Treatment Decisions